piercefreeman/mountaineer/website/docs/error_handling.md

 class HTTPValidationErrorException extends FetchErrorBase<HTTPValidationError> {}
 ```

-> [!TIP]
+!!! tip

-> For more information on error typehinting and custom handling, see the FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/handling-errors/).
+    For more information on error typehinting and custom handling, see the FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/handling-errors/).

 ## Custom Errors